 Nottinghamshire County Council

 There should rarely be a need to write Nottinghamshire County Council in full in digital communications or content.
-Let the fixed elements of the design provide the organisational context and branding and refer to the council as ‘us’.
+Let the fixed elements of the design provide the organisational context and branding and refer to the council as ‘us’ or 'we'.

 Lower case and not in inverted commas.